MagicSketch/MagicMirror/purchase.md

 ---

-Magic Mirror is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+Magic Mirror is free to download for personal use, it's also an [opensourced on Github](http://github.com/jamztang/MagicMirror) for code review and contributions.

-It means that it's is free to download for personal use, and it's also [opensourced on Github](http://github.com/jamztang/MagicMirror) for code review and contributions.
+Current version of Magic Mirror is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

-To use it for commerical projects however means you'll have to purchase the commercial license.
+To use it for commerical projects, you'll have to obtain commercial license through purchasing below.

 For the pricing, please welcome our new "Coffee Menu".